 - Evidence of commitment to the values of the NHS constitution

 - Motivation and understanding of medicine as a career

 - Referee’s report

 Normally interview panels consist of a chairperson, two other members of the selection panel, a senior medical student and frequently a lay observer.
-Before your interview you will have a chance to take a tour of the South Kensington Campus organised by medical students.

 The interview is not intended to be an intimidating experience and staff will try to put candidates at ease while evaluating the following:

 - Motivation and realistic approach to medicine as a career

 - Evidence of commitment to the values of the NHS constitution

 - Evidence of working as both a leader and a team member